ICCanche/ICCanche/README.md

-- 👋 Hi, I’m @ICCanche i'm a software engineer with experience in iOS development.
+- 👋 Hi, I’m @ICCanche i'm a software engineer with experience in mobile development.
      I have experiencie in backend technologies such as: laravel, rails and node js.
 - 🌱 I’m currently learning flutter as part of my mobile development career.
 - 📫 You can reach me on [Twitter](https://twitter.com/iccanche), [LinkedIn](https://www.linkedin.com/in/irvin-chan-3404198b/) or my email irvin6269@gmail.com